Skip to content

 bKash and escrow on the deposit.

 bKash and bank-transfer collection feed the Payment service.
-Hold.bd holds the deposit in escrow until the seven-day review window closes.
+Hold.bd holds the deposit in escrow until the seven-day review window closes, gated on a single event.
 An append-only double-entry ledger records every movement.
-Expense splitting with greedy debt simplification at trip's end.
+Expense splitting with greedy debt simplification at trip end.

 04